This guide is dedicated to the usage of MeSU Supercomputer and should help you to get a better understanding of the machines you are going to use.

 #Transfer log file from the compute nodes to the user directory

 Note that although the line starting with a “#” will be parsed as comments, the first few lines of the file will allow you to specify different resources.

-To work on MeSU-beta and request 96 cores, you should actually request a different queue and use 4 nodes (see MeSU-beta technical specifications) containing each 24 cores :
+To request 96 cores, you should actually request to use 4 nodes (see MeSU-beta technical specifications) containing each 24 cores :

 #PBS -q beta

 If you know your job will run for a given duration (for example 3 hours, 20 minutes and 10 seconds), specify the line :